ntjapps/.github/profile/README.md

 ## Contribution

-While this repository primarily hosts resources developed by PT NTJ Application Studio, we welcome feedback, bug reports, and suggestions for improvements.
+While this repository primarily hosts resources developed by NTJ Application Studio, we welcome feedback, bug reports, and suggestions for improvements.
 If you have an idea or find an issue, please feel free to **open an issue** on this repository.

 ## Legal Information